Australia’s #1 Best CV & Resume Writers & Career Consulting Experts

 A confusing layout is like a messy shop window—it won’t entice anyone to step inside.

-So, what does an impactful CV layout look like?
+So, what does an impactful CV layout look like and how can you supercharge your resume?
 First, let’s keep it clean and organised.
 Vital information, such as qualifications, job titles, achievements, employer names, and contact details, should be easily accessible.
 You’ll be surprised at just how many CVs I come across where I can’t even find a phone number!

 Finally, when building content, make use of bullet points.
 Using bullet points allows room for the reader to breed, makes your CV easier on the eyes, and also gives the impression of professionalism and clarity.
 Stick to no more than 5-8 bullet points per job.

-4) Crafting an irresistible introduction “Hook ’em from the get-go”
+4) Crafting an introduction “Hook ’em from the get-go”

 So, what makes a compelling introduction?
 I believe an introduction should be succinct yet impactful.
 Your goal is to provide a snapshot of your professional identity in a few lines.
 You can use strategies such as key target words, company titles, specific industry software, etc.